-The ancient city of Cusco is situated in the Andes Mountains at 3,400 meters (11,000 feet) above sea level.
+The ancient city of Cusco is situated in the Andes Mountains of Peru at 3,400 meters (11,000 feet) above sea level.
 Cusco is surrounded by beautiful hills and extends into a river basin known as the Sacred Valley of the Inca.
-The city has around 365,000 inhabitants, a majority of who are Mestizo and indigenous population.
-Cusco city is located in the southeast part of Peru; it is also the capital of the district of Cusco.
+The city has around 365,000 inhabitants, a majority of who are Mestizo and indigenous.
+Cusco city is located in the southeastern part of Peru; and is also the capital of the district of Cusco.

-When exploring the ancient city, it is a good idea to start at the main square, Plaza de Armas.
+When exploring the ancient city of Cusco, to start at the main square, the Plaza de Armas.
 The plaza is bordered by a beautiful cathedral and two churches (Iglesia del Triunfo and Iglesia de Jesús María).
-From the Plaza de Armas, continue to San Blas, which is situated up the hill from the centre, providing panoramic vista points of the city.
-In San Blas you will find charming alleys with little shops and cosy restaurants to have breakfast, drink coffee, or eat pizza baked in wood fired ovens.
+From the Plaza de Armas, continue to San Blas, which is situated up the hill from the center, providing panoramic vista points of the city.
+In San Blas you will find charming alleys with little shops and cozy restaurants to have breakfast, drink coffee, or eat pizza baked in wood fired ovens.
 If you are feeling in a good shape today, keep climbing up the stairs to the giant white Christ statue called Christo Blanco overlooking Cusco.

-Cusco offers a variety of different museums that worth a visit.
+Cusco offers a variety of different museums that are worth a visit.
 Start at the beautiful Museo de Arte Precolombino, which exhibits pre-Columbian art, like Incan pottery found at archaeological sites.
 You can find more Andean art at the Museo Municipal de Arte Contemporáneo and the Museo de Arte Religioso, which displays religious art from the Spanish conquistador era.